rahulbasutkar04/OOMD/README.md

 ### Private:
 1. `userName`:String->Represents the name of the user.
 2. `userEmail`:String->Represents the email address of the user.
-3. `cardNumber`:String->Represents the credit card number associated with the user.
+3. `cardNumber`:Long->Represents the credit card number associated with the user.

 ### Public:
 1. `categories`:Enum->Represents spending categories.